Los Angeles Aviation Accident Attorneys

 If you or a loved one are injured while riding in a helicopter or a loved one dies in a helicopter accident, multiple parties may be held liable.
 The operator of the craft or the company itself would be responsible.
 If the cause of the accident is a defective part, the manufacturer may be liable too.

-If the injuries occurred in a tour helicopter, it is critical that you bring a copy of the waiver you signed when you meet with your attorney.
+If the injuries occurred in a tour helicopter, it is critical that you bring a copy of the waiver you signed when you meet with your personal injury attorney.
 Tour companies often require that you sign these waivers – also called indemnity agreements, pre-injury releases and assumption of risk agreements – which supposedly prohibit you from suing in the event of an injury or death.

 However, not all waivers are airtight.
 The waiver is designed to release the company from liability in the event of a known or inherent risk.
 Therefore, if the accident or crash was the result of the company or pilot’s negligence, you may still be entitled to compensation for any injuries you sustain.
 How the waiver is worded is an important part of your claim, so make sure you receive a copy.
 If the company refuses to supply it to you before you take your trip, do not get on the helicopter.
 If they refuse to comply with your request later, or attempt to reword the contract, the Los Angeles helicopter injury lawyers of McNicholas & McNicholas, LLP can request the signed document as part of the investigation.